-Though both of these processes are essential for a quality cannabis product, and are similar in concept, short path and wiped film both have different advantages and disadvantages.
+Though both of these processes are essential for a quality extract product, and are similar in concept, short path and wiped film both have different advantages and disadvantages.
 The following table is an annotated comparison of the features, pros, and cons of the techniques and equipment.

 Table 2.
 Annotated comparison of the pros and cons of short path distillation and wiped film distillation (clearSTILL).

 |Data Logging||N/A||Method type,

 |Maintenance||Need to change vacuum pump oil daily, vacuum grease.||Maintenance free vacuum pumps, replaceable seals.|

 |Robustness of Equipment||Glass breakage is common.||Stainless construction reduces or eliminates glass breakage.|